MileHacker Logo

 Getting Around Villages

-• Rent a bicycle: Inexpensive and the best way to explore the valley at your own pace.
+• Rent a bicycle: Inexpensive and the best way of seeing the valley at your own pace.

 • Walk: Many paths are pedestrian-friendly, ideal for close observation of rural life.